 Just as we were relaxing after this epic feast, out came some petit fours!
 A white chocolate shell filled with mango and a sponge with a chocolate sauce through the middle.
 Our server recommended that we eat the white chocolate in one go, I soon realised why!
 I picked it up slightly too heavy handed and the chocolate cracked resulting in a little volcano of mango sauce all over the pristine white linen.
 What I got in my mouth was delicious though!

-All of the staff were so attentive and welcoming, our glasses were never empty and we felt thoroughly looked after.
+All of the staff at Roux were so attentive and welcoming, our glasses were never empty and we felt thoroughly looked after.
 We didn’t feel rushed between courses or feel out of place in our casual clothes.
 The dining room itself was so relaxing and intimate, they really have nailed the atmosphere here.
 Each dish was presented so beautifully and you felt that so much time, testing, thought and love had gone into each plate.
-The only criticism I would have, is that I did miss having a fish dish as one of the courses, but saying that, I don’t know which dish I would have replaced!
+The only criticism about the tasting menu at Roux I would have, is that I did miss having a fish dish as one of the courses, but saying that, I don’t know which dish I would have replaced!

 The total bill for us was £150 excl. service – two 5 course taster menus at £45 and a bottle of really good red wine.
 Roux at Parliament Square